maxnus/btensor/_sources/quickstart.rst.txt

 :math:`\mathbf{e}_{y'}` =  :math:`\frac{1}{\sqrt{2}} \left( \mathbf{e}_x + \mathbf{e}_y \right)`.
 In other words, the first basis vector is identical, however the second basis vector is rotated 45° clockwise.

-In BTensor, a :ref:`Basis <api/_autosummary/btensor.basis.Basis:Basis>` can be defined according to
+A :ref:`Basis <api/_autosummary/btensor.basis.Basis:Basis>` can be defined according to

 .. code-block:: python